alexuflexu/meet-app/README.md

 ## Feature 6: Display Charts Visualizing Event Details

+As a user,
+I should be able to view charts visualizing event details So that I can easily understand event trends and distributions across cities.

 ### Scenario 1: Show a chart with the number of upcoming events in each city
 - **Given** the user is on the events page